-I was talking to Mrs Kaur in the shop, “You know her from number 14?” she said, “Well, every time she comes in here she’s different; one day she’s a goth, one day she’s like, normal, like, white, normal, and then yesterday she came in and she was a bloody muslim!”
+“You know her from number 14?” says Mrs Kaur in the shop, “Well, every time she comes in here she’s different, one day she’s a goth, one day she’s like, normal, like, white, normal, and then yesterday she came in and she was a bloody Muslim!”

-In Union Terrace, Mr Coldwell was in his yard trying to spray an old push-bike yellow in the rain.
-He told me it was for the window display of the florist’s shop on the route of the Tour de France.
-He was well into his second can of paint but the rain was washing it off as fast as he could spray it on.
-“I should have waited for a finer day, it looks crap,” he explained.
-At the house next door, they have finished laying their new plastic lawn and have now embellished it; in one corner stands a plastic statuette of mole wearing a miner’s helmet and, in another, a shiny fake plastic dog turd.
+On Union Street, Mr Coldwell is in his yard trying to spray an old push-bike yellow in the rain.
+He says it’s for the window display of the florist’s shop on the route of the Tour de France.
+He’s well into his second can of paint but the rain is washing it off as fast as he can spray it on.
+“I should have waited for a finer day, it looks crap”, he explains.
+At the house next door, they have finished laying their new plastic lawn and have now embellished it: in one corner stands a plastic statuette of mole wearing a miner’s helmet and in another, a shiny fake plastic dog turd.

-In the road, the magpie was squawking hysterically and dive-bombing the fat black cat which eventually hid underneath a Suzuki Vitara for cover.
+On the new estate, a magpie is squawking hysterically and dive-bombing the fat black cat which eventually hides underneath a Suzuki Vitara for cover.

-Two cars down from the Vitara, the young mum was struggling to load baby equipment around the large custom built speaker system in the boot of the new VW Polo.
+A bit further down, the young mum is struggling to load baby equipment around the large custom built speaker system in the boot of the new VW Polo.
 A bit further down again, next